 *The ESG research is based on 412 completed online surveys with storage professionals in multiple industry verticals across midmarket and enterprise organisations throughout Europe (UK, France, Germany, Italy, Russia, Belgium and the Netherlands)

-Sourced by Sean O’Donnell, managing director EMEA, Virtual Instruments
+Sourced from Sean O’Donnell, managing director EMEA, Virtual Instruments